chingu-voyages/v24-geckos-team-03/README.md

 # Daily Flix

-React application to browse your favorite Movies and save them to a watchlist or favorites list
+React application to browse your favorite Movies and save them to a watchlist or a favorites list

 ## Deployment